President of the Constitutional Court of Korea

-The President of the Constitutional Court of Korea is regarded as one of two equivalent heads of judicial branch in Government of South Korea.
-Another is Chief Justice of the Supreme Court of South Korea.
-The equivalent status of the President to the Chief is guaranteed by article 15 of Constitutional Court Act.
-The current President of the Constitutional Court of Korea is Yoo Nam-seok.
+The president of the Constitutional Court of Korea is regarded as one of two equivalent heads of judicial branch in Government of South Korea.
+The second is the Chief Justice of the Supreme Court of South Korea.
+The equivalent status of the president of the Constitutional Court to the chief justice is guaranteed by article 15 of Constitutional Court Act.
+Kim Sang-hwan is the current president of the Constitutional Court of Korea.

 Appointment

-Under chapter 6, article 111(4) of Constitution and article 12(1) of Constitutional Court Act, the President of the Constitutional Court of Korea is appointed by the President of South Korea from among the nine Justices of Constitutional Court, with the consent of the National Assembly of South Korea.
+Under chapter 6, article 111(4) of Constitution and article 12(1) of Constitutional Court Act, the president of the Constitutional Court of Korea is appointed by the president of South Korea from among the nine justices of Constitutional Court, with the consent of the National Assembly of South Korea.